 To keep everybody safe, we have put in place the following measures:

-- All communal lounges, kitchens, libraries and common rooms are now closed to both external visitors and residents.
+- All communal lounges, kitchens, libraries and common rooms remain closed to both external visitors and residents.

 - If there is a communal laundry at your scheme, you will be asked to only use this at allocated times to limit the number of residents coming into contact with each other at any one time.

-- We will not be visiting you in your homes or carrying out face to face contact to limit the spread of the virus.
+- Other than for repairs or gas safety checks, we will not be visiting you in your homes or carrying out face to face contact to limit the spread of the virus.

 Should you find yourself with no income due to the impact of coronavirus, if you do not already claim benefits, you may be eligible to apply for Universal Credit to help you pay your rent and service charges.
 You can find out more about Universal Credit and eligibility on the Money Advice Service website.

-From Thursday 19 March 2020 customers with pre-payment meters who may not be able to add credit can speak to their supplier about options to keep them supplied.
-This could include nominating a third party for credit top-ups, having a discretionary fund added to their credit, or being sent a pre-loaded top-up card so that their supply is not interrupted.
+Customers with pre-payment meters who may not be able to add credit can speak to their supplier about options to keep them supplied.
+This could include nominating a third party for credit top ups, having a discretionary fund added to their credit, or being sent a pre-loaded top up card so that their supply is not interrupted.

 More broadly, any energy customer in financial distress will also be supported by their supplier, which could include debt repayments and bill payments being reassessed, reduced or paused where necessary, while disconnection of credit meters will be completely suspended.

-The current isolation measures that have been put in place by the Government are likely to mean that you will be spending a lot of time at home and this may mean a pressured situation could get worse.
+Although lockdown restrictions are being eased, you may still be spending a lot of time at home and this could mean a pressured situation could get worse.

 If you are in immediate danger, please call 999 and ask for the police.

-It’s understandable that not only our residents but communities everywhere will be worried about how their lives are going to be affected over the coming months.
+It’s understandable that not only our residents, but communities everywhere continued to be worried about how their lives will be affected by Covid-19.